faiz-hasan11/MovieFlix/README.md

-# To-Do List App
+# MovieFlix

 This Website is made with the help of React.
-This website provides the facility to add, edit and remove tasks.
+This website provides a search engine for movies and web-series.
+The data is fetched from the [OMDB API](http://www.omdbapi.com/).The website is designed with the help of Bootstrap.

 ## Features
 * Dynamically adds , edit and remove tasks without reloading.